asimov/asimov.io/README.md

 The settings API is the interface for Asimov's internal settings data store.
 With the settings API you can retrieve and store any valid Sass literal, via the [get](#get) and [set](#set) functions.

-Components will try to `get` settings so they can theme themselves, for eg.
+Components will try to `get` settings so they can theme themselves eg:

 ```scss
 // a button component